-- 2.1 The Authority, in the exercise of its investigatory and enforcement powers under REMIT, will act in the manner that it considers is best calculated to promote the following regulatory objectives: - maintaining confidence in the integrity of wholesale energy markets - ensuring that wholesale energy market prices reflect an appropriate interplay between supply and demand - discouraging failures to comply with REMIT requirements - ensuring that no profits can be drawn from market abuse - fostering competition in wholesale energy markets for the benefit of final consumers of energy and - protecting the interests of consumers in wholesale energy markets and of final consumers of energy, including vulnerable consumers. - 2.2 In discharging functions in respect of REMIT, the Authority and/or Ofgem will have regard to - the need to use its resources in the most efficient way - the principles of best regulatory practice, including the need to exercise its powers in a proportionate manner and to ensure that any sanctions that it imposes are effective, dissuasive and proportionate any non-binding guidance that may be published by ACER.
+- 2.1 The Authority, in the exercise of its investigatory and enforcement powers under REMIT, will act in the manner that it considers is best calculated to promote the following regulatory objectives: - maintaining confidence in the integrity of wholesale energy markets - ensuring that wholesale energy market prices are set in an efficient manner - deterring failures to comply with REMIT requirements - ensuring that no profits can be drawn from breaches of REMIT

+- fostering competition in wholesale energy markets for the benefit of final consumers of energy and - protecting the interests of consumers in wholesale energy markets and of final consumers of energy, including vulnerable consumers. - 2.2 In discharging functions in respect of REMIT, the Authority and/or Ofgem will have regard to - the need to use its resources in the most efficient way - the principles of best regulatory practice, including the need to exercise its powers in a proportionate manner and to ensure that any sanctions that it imposes are effective, dissuasive and proportionate - any non-binding guidance that may be published by ACER.